jmicmoore/react-redux-simple-bootstrap/README.md

 1. Tell Webpack to use our base name as part of the the public URL when referenced in a browser.

-    * Edit both webpack.config.js and webpack.local.config.js and add a publicPath with "/my-cool-app" as the value:
+    * Edit BOTH webpack.config.js and webpack.local.config.js and add a publicPath with "/my-cool-app" as the value:

     ```javascript
     output: {